 Know your plant

 All plants have different needs when it comes to watering.
 Lighting, temperature and humidity levels will all need to be considered together.
 Working this out can sometimes be daunting, but understanding your plant’s natural environment is the key to help your plant thrive at its best.
 For example, cactus and succulents are native to dry, arid environments and therefore can tolerate watering a lot less frequently.
-On the other hand, tropical natives like the Boston Fern love consistent moisture (not soggy) and high humidity.
+On the other hand, tropical natives like the Boston Fern love consistent moisture and high humidity.

 The soil feels soggy – do not water